percona/pmm/doc/source/security.rst

 Enabling SSL when connecting |pmm-client| to |pmm-server|
 --------------------------------------------------------------------------------

-Then, you need to enable SSL when :ref:`connect-client`.
+Then, you need to enable SSL when :ref:`connecting a PMM Client to a PMM Server
-If you purchased the certificate from a certificate authority (CA):
+<deploy-pmm.client_server.connecting>`.
+If you purchased the certificate from a
+certificate authority (CA):

 .. include:: .res/code/sh.org
    :start-after: +pmm-admin.config.server.server-ssl+